-4.3 2016 Chlorophyll-a Results
+4.3 2017 Chlorophyll-a Results

-In August 2016, algae growth in the water column was very low, with most samples being below the analytical detection limit.
-The highest measurement of chlorophyll-a occurred 40' below the lake surface (1.7 mg/L).
-The highest concentration of dissolved oxygen occurred approximately 46' below the lake surface, which could be expected because algae produce oxygen during daytime hours.
-Depth profile measurements from the Hydrolab measured a peak concentration of 2.6 mg/L at a depth of 65'.
+In August 2017, algae growth in the water column was very low, with most samples being below the analytical detection limit.
+The only detectable sample of chlorophyll-a occurred at 60' below the lake surface at the lake center (1.0 mg/L).
+The highest concentration of dissolved oxygen occurred approximately 53' below the lake surface, which is expected because algae produce oxygen during daytime hours.
+Depth profile measurements from the Hydrolab measured a peak algae concentration of 3.3 mg/L at a depth of 92'.

-In recent years, homeowners around the lake have commented about algae on shoreline rocks, typically referred to as "green slime".
-Attached algae, also called benthic algae, were sampled at two locations in August 2016, including Lock Bay and the southeast corner.
-Sampling results showed fairly low chlorophyll-a concentrations (2.3 and 3.6 mg/m).
+Attached algae, also called benthic algae, were sampled at two shoreline locations in August 2017, including Lock Bay and the southeast corner.
+Sampling results showed very low chlorophyll-a concentrations (0.7 mg/m) at both locations.
+Previous benthic algae concentrations have ranged from 2.3 to 3.6 mg/m.
 Prolific algae growth can be a problem because it consumes oxygen from the water column during the night, which can cause low oxygen levels for fish and other aquatic organisms.
 Algae can also be a physical nuisance to homeowners and recreationists due to prolific growth.
-Concentrations of algae in the water column and on shoreline rocks are quite low and not at nuisance levels, although additional inputs of nutrients could increase algae growth around Little Bitterroot Lake.
+Concentrations of algae in the water column and on shoreline rocks at Little Bitterroot Lake are quite low and not at nuisance levels, although additional inputs of nutrients could increase algae growth around the lake.

-4.4 2016 Depth Profile Results
+4.4 2017 Depth Profile Results

-Depth profile sampling was conducted on August 16, 2016, to show changes in water chemistry at depth.
+Depth profile sampling was conducted on August 7, 2017, to show changes in water chemistry at depth.
 Results from the depth profile sampling are shown in Figure 3, including charts for water temperature, dissolved oxygen, pH, and chlorophyll-a.
-Results from August 2014 and 2015 are also shown for comparison.
-In August 2016 the lake was thermally stratified with an epilimnion (upper layer) from 0 to 27 feet, a metalimnion (transitional layer) from 27 to 60 feet, and a hypolimnion from approximately 60 feet to the lake bottom.
+Results from 2014 to 2017 are shown for comparison.

+In August 2017 the lake was thermally stratified with an epilimnion (upper layer) from 0 to 26 feet, a metalimnion (transitional layer) from 26 to 60 feet, and a hypolimnion (bottom layer) from approximately 60 feet to the lake bottom.
 These results are comparable to previous years, although 2014 exhibited higher measurements of chlorophyll-a and dissolved oxygen.
 Surface water temperatures were also slightly higher in August 2014.

-Dissolved oxygen was near 8.4 mg/L in the epilimnion in August 2016, with a peak occurring around 46'

-below the lake surface (12.8 mg/L).
-Dissolved oxygen typically peaks in the area with the highest algae growth.
+Dissolved oxygen was near 7.9 mg/L in the epilimnion in August 2017, with a peak occurring around 53' below the lake surface (12.2 mg/L).
+Dissolved oxygen typically peaks in the area with the highest algae growth because the algae produce oxygen during photosynthesis.
 Dissolved oxygen concentrations are well above the threshold for aquatic life (5 mg/L) throughout the water column, which is typical of an oligotrophic lake with good water quality and low biological productivity.